capacitor-community/sqlite/README.md

 - a [Ionic/Vue app](https://github.com/jepiqueau/vue-sqlite-app-starter)

 ## REFACTOR 🚀 (Move to branch 2.9.x)

+The `2.9.x` is now 🛑 NOT MAINTAINED ANYMORE 🛑.

 The refactor offers now (since `2.9.0-beta.1`) all the features that the previous was offering.
 It has been a quite heavy process, hoping that the developpers will take benefit from it.